 The Mixer page controls how inputs (sticks/switches) are assigned to output channels.
-The mixer page is accessed from the main menu by selecting the model icon..
+The mixer page is accessed from the main menu via section 'Model menu' followed by 'Mixer'.

-The number of channels available is dependent on the number of channels selected in section 8.1 Model setup (Std & Adv GUI).
+The number of channels available is dependent on the number of channels selected in section 8.1 Model setup (Standard & Advanced GUI).
 Additionally there are 10 Virtual channels that can be used as an intermediate step for complex setups.